cosanlab/py-feat/docs/pages/contribute.md

 ## Tutorial contribution guidelines

 All Py-Feat tutorial are made using [jupyter book](https://jupyterbook.org/intro.html).
 To add a new tutorial or page takes just 3 steps:
-1. Add a jupyter notebook or markdown file to `notebooks/content/`
+1. Add a jupyter notebook or markdown file to `docs/`
-2. Add an entry for your file to the table-of-contents in `notebooks/_toc.yml`
+2. Add an entry for your file to the table-of-contents in `docs/_toc.yml`
-3. Run `jupyter-book build notebooks` to render the documentation
+3. Run `jupyter-book build docs` to render the documentation

 You can check the build jupyter book by opening `notebooks/_build/html/index.html` in your browser.